umezvictor/StarWarsAPI/README.md

 This endpoint accepts two types of parameters:

 Sort parameter -- sorts by height.
-Returns all characters in ascending order of their geight.
+Returns all characters in ascending order of their height.

 Example: http://starwarsapitest.herokuapp.com/api/get-characters/?search=male -- returns all male characters

 Filter parameter -- filters by gender.

 Example: http://starwarsapitest.herokuapp.com/api/get-characters/?height=165 -- returns all charcters in ascending order of their heights

 Sample Request